jorisparet/partycls/docs/tutorials/descriptors/ld.rst

 	  list([14, 241, 337, 447, 448, 481, 496, 502, 536, 574, 706, 860, 951])
 	  list([123, 230, 270, 354, 500, 578, 608, 636, 639, 640, 796, 799, 810, 826, 874, 913])]

-We now instantiate a :py:class:`LechnerDellagoDescriptor <partycls.descriptor.bo.LechnerDellagoDescriptor>` on this trajectory and restrict the analysis to type-B particles only.
+We now instantiate a :py:class:`LechnerDellagoDescriptor <partycls.descriptors.bo.LechnerDellagoDescriptor>` on this trajectory and restrict the analysis to type-B particles only.
 We set set the grid of orders :math:`\{l_n\} = \{2,4,6,8\}`:

 .. code-block:: python

-	from partycls.descriptor import LechnerDellagoDescriptor
+	from partycls.descriptors import LechnerDellagoDescriptor

 	# instantiation
 	D = LechnerDellagoDescriptor(traj, orders=[2,4,6,8])